probabl-ai/skore/sphinx/user_guide/automatic_diagnostic.rst

 It is a version of the Z-score that is more robust to extreme values and does not make assumptions about the distribution of the data.
-A fold is flagged as an outlier for a given metric when :math:`|z_i| > 3` which is analogous to being outside 3 standard deviations from the mean.
+A split is flagged as an outlier for a given metric when :math:`|z_i| > 3` which is analogous to being outside 3 standard deviations from the mean.

-A fold is considered inconsistent when a **strict majority** of metrics flag it as an outlier.
-The check reports an issue if at least one fold is labeled inconsistent.
+A split is considered inconsistent when a **strict majority** of metrics flag it as an outlier.
+The check reports an issue if at least one split is labeled inconsistent.

 Why it matters
 ^^^^^^^^^^^^^^

-When one or more folds perform very differently from the rest, the cross-validation estimate becomes unreliable.
-The anomaly may reveal data leakage, uneven class distributions across folds, or a model that is sensitive to specific data splits.
+When one or more splits perform very differently from the rest, the cross-validation estimate becomes unreliable.
+The anomaly may reveal data leakage, uneven class distributions across splits, or a model that is sensitive to specific data splits.

 How to reduce the risk
 ^^^^^^^^^^^^^^^^^^^^^^

 - use stratified or grouped cross-validation to ensure a more even split,
-- investigate whether the outlier fold contains a different data distribution,
+- investigate whether the outlier split contains a different data distribution,
 - check for data leakage or temporal effects,
 - increase the size of the dataset to improve stability.